|Home | Weather | Search | Maps | Images of Burgundy | About Burgundy | Our Contributors | Press | Contact Us|

 Pommard is next on the itinerary.
-Château de Pommard has been owned by Maurice Giraud since 2003 and is the largest private vineyard in Burgundy.
+Château de Pommard is the largest private vineyard in Burgundy, recently purchased by an American from Silicone Valley.
 Its 20 hectares of wines in a single plot belonging to the same owner are enclosed by a two-metre high wall.
 That very fact makes it unique.
-Maurice Giraud is also an art aficionado and each year stages an art exhibition.
-From early April up to the 3rd Sunday of November, open 7/7 from 9.30 am to 6.30 pm.
 Guided tour and wine tasting 21 euros per person.
-For other times of the year, make an appointment.

 Overlooking the Premier Crus from Volnay, is the Notre-Dame-des-Vignes statue – offering a great view of the village and nearby vineyards.

 Monthélie produces mostly red wines, and a small amount of white wine.
 The best wines come from the steep slopes above the village, such as Les Duresses.
 The 12C church of St-Germain, the 18thC château and the old houses in the village all add to the atmosphere.

 Meursault is a little town, big on character.
 It is a good choice for accommodation in the Côte de Beaune - stay at the Hotel Les Charmes or bed and breakfast Domaine Berlancourt and get immersed in the wine culture.
 Château de Meursault possesses one of the largest wine cellars in Burgundy.